 The Utility Menu allows the user to change default settings for several operating parameters.
-Once a setting is changed, it remains in effect unless they are changed through the Utility Menu or USB Observer Software.
+Once a setting is changed, it remains in effect unless they are changed through the Utility Menu or the Observer USB Software.

 - 1. To activate the Utility Menu, hold down the + button on the end panel while turning the instrument on.
 The display will show the MENU icon.
-Release the + button and donE will appear along with the Menu icon. - 2.
+Release the + button and donE will appear along with the MENU icon.
+The utility menu can be accessed even if the probe is disconnected. - 2.
 Scroll through the menu by pushing the + or buttons. - 3.
-To select an option, push the SET button, and the SET icon is displayed. - 4.
+To select an option, push the SET button and the SET icon is displayed. - 4.
 Use the + or buttons to toggle between choices and press the SET button to enter the new value.
 The instrument will continue to operate in the Utility Menu mode, and the display will show DONE and MENU.
 To adjust another Utility Menu option, repeat the above steps. - 5.
 To exit the Utility Menu at any time, press the SET button again when DONE is displayed.
-The Digilert200 continues with the normal start-up routine.
+The SEI Inspector EXP will continue with the normal start-up routine.